niplav/site/about.md

 the [changelog](./changelog.html).

-I agree with Gwern that blogs are the victory of the hare over the tortoise, and I'm deeply unhappy that short-term and unorganized forms of content aggregation have prevailed on the web over long-term & maintained sites (culminating in abominations such as discord servers holding large amounts of communal knowledge—with content on a forum one can at least link or lurk without creating an account, and potentially just shove it into the internet archive if need be! "[anicca](https://en.wikipedia.org/wiki/Impermanence), anicca…").
+I agree with Gwern that blogs are the victory of the hare over the tortoise, and I'm deeply unhappy that short-term and unorganized forms of content aggregation have prevailed on the web over long-term & maintained sites (culminating in abominations such as discord servers holding large amounts of communal knowledge — with content on a forum one can at least link or lurk without creating an account, and potentially just shove it into the internet archive if need be! "[anicca](https://en.wikipedia.org/wiki/Impermanence), anicca…").
 I do, however, sometimes participate in the guilty pleasure of [ephemeral